thejud/text-processing-cookbook/README.md

 ### searching via perl

-perl also has built in regular expressions, and a few other things that make it worthwhile.
+perl also has built-in regular expressions, and a few other things that make it worthwhile.
 It is installed on most systems by default.
 Whatever tool you end up using, it's useful to learn enough of the feature set that you at least know what is possible, and when a task is likely to be accomplished quickly (e.g.